-The last US examination showed an abnormal kidney appearance in 9 (10%) children (Table 1).
+The last US examination showed an abnormal kidney appearance in nine (10%) children (Table 1).

 CAKUT (other than CSK) was detected in 24 (25%) children, among those more than one anomaly was found in 8/24 (33%).
-The most common anomaly was VUR, followed by Hydronephrosis and/or hydroureter with or without ureterovesical junction obstruction (Table 2).
+The most common anomaly was VUR, followed by hydronephrosis and/or hydroureter with or without ureterovesical junction obstruction (Table 2).

-Impaired GFR for solitary kidney according to Hellerstein [13] was found in 3 patients.
+Impaired GFR for solitary kidney according to Hellerstein et al. [13] was found in three patients.
 In 14/91 (15%) children proteinuria was present and in 10/95 (11%) arterial hypertension.
 The mean age of children with a diagnosis of hypertension was 12.4 ± 2 years.
-Twenty-eight (29%) of the children were treated with an ACE inhibitor for renal injury or for renal protection itself (Table 3).
-All children with renal injury were recommended to receive treatment with an ACE inhibitor; however, only 9 of them were taking the medication.
+A total of 28 (29%) children were treated with an ACE inhibitor for renal injury or for renal protection itself (Table 3).
+All children with renal injury were recommended to receive treatment with an ACE inhibitor; however, only nine of them were taking the medication.
 The mean age at the start of treatment with an ACE inhibitor was 10.2 years (SD 3.2 years).